SAR UAE 2019 SPEAKERS

 On joining HM Coastguard in 2008 as Deputy Chief, he became responsible for; counter pollution operations, maritime environmental legislation, search and rescue (SAR) standards for rescue co-ordination and the Coastguard Rescue Service, the Receiver of Wreck, resilience planning and the management of Maritime Fire Incident Response.
 In 2012, when the new UK SAR helicopter programme was transferred to the Maritime and Coastguard Agency, he refocused his attention to head aviation operations.

-Nigel Clifford, Deputy Director Safety & Response Systems, Maritime New Zealand
+Deputy Director Safety & Response Systems, Maritime New Zealand, New Zealand

 Nigel Clifford is the Deputy Director – Safety and Response Services, for Maritime New Zealand – the maritime safety authority in New Zealand.
 He has worked for Maritime NZ since 2008 and his current responsibilities include maritime incident response, marine pollution response, national coordination of Search and Rescue services, marine communications and aids to navigation, Pacific Island maritime safety support and maritime intelligence.
 He is responsible for the performance of the Rescue Coordination Centre New Zealand who co-ordinate all the national level SAR responses in New Zealand’s SAR region and for delivery of integrated maritime incident response capability by the agency to the New Zealand Government.